russellallen/self/docs/handbook/morphic.rst

 The oval is drawn with a pen three-pixels wide.
 To accommodate the extra width, the rectangle passed to the canvas is indented by three pixels.
 Note: A morph should never draw outside its baseBounds.
 When this method is accepted, all copies of the prototype reflect the change.
 However, Morphic doesn't automatically redraw instances when the draw method is changed.
 To see the change, drag some large object over the ovals to make them redraw.

 ..  figure:: images/Figure7.*
-    :height: 267 px
-    :width: 549 px
-    :align: left

-    Figure 7: Changing the shared traits object changes the behavior of copies of the prototype (instances).
+    Changing the shared traits object changes the behavior of copies of the prototype (instances).
 In this case, the draw method has been changed to draw unfilled ovals.

 At this point, the prototype for a new kind of morph has been created and the behavior common to all its instances has been factored into a separate traits object to facilitate later changes.
 The next step is to install the prototype and its traits in the global and traits namespace objects.
 Doing this allows the morph prototype and its traits to be referred to by name.